angeles-renjo/gasph-v2/memory-bank/activeContext.md

   - Workarounds like `onPanDrag` or Reanimated hacks may offer partial improvements but might not fully resolve glide/inertia animation lag.
   - Marker rendering complexity can significantly impact map performance during interactions.
   - Using deprecated props like `min/maxZoomLevel` should be avoided; `cameraZoomRange` is the preferred alternative for iOS 13+.

+- **Location Management:**

+  - Centralizing location constants in a dedicated file helps ensure consistency across the application.
+  - Different default locations were being used in different parts of the app, causing inconsistent user experiences.
+  - Standardizing zoom levels and animation durations improves the user experience by providing consistent interactions.
+  - Using a single source of truth for location-related constants makes the code more maintainable and easier to update.

 - **General:**
   - The GasPh app is a mobile application built with Expo/React Native that aims to provide users with accurate and up-to-date gas price information.